DPadillaNYG/TriviaGame/README.md

 ### Comments

-I think my favorite part about this project is how clean my code is.
+I think my favorite part about this project was how clean my code was.
 I really strived to make the **app.js** read like simple english and avoid DRY Programming.
 I grouped instructions into functions even though I may have not needed to call that function more than once simply because it added a level of organization that made it easy to read than just endless lines of